YuukiPS/Chatbot/src/data/dataset.md

 Q: i tried to connect in germany and i can't enter on this server\
 A: Go try another account or another region

+Q: I lost my progress in the game after updating to version 3.2 (GIO) and receiving error 4214.
+How can I resolve this issue?\
+A: It seems like the issue was due to being logged in with a different account or experiencing a server issue.
+Additionally, the user was able to resolve the problem by installing version 3.2 and restoring account data, which restored their progress in the game and enabled the use of commands.

+Q: Can I play Swarm Disaster?\
+A: If you tried and it didn't work then probably no

+Q: Im getting the error coder 4214\
+A: Make sure to set the game in your launcher of choice and then click launch.
+If the issue persists, ensure the game you just downloaded is the only version in use, and forget the existence of any other versions.

+Q: I wanna know if its possible to play the story of star rail.
+I wanna have a full game playthrough like official server.
+I already joined the game and know how to use commands, I checked the handbook but I still dont know how to use that to play the story.
+Maybe its /scene ?
+But I dont know the format of this command, [scene id] [floor id]? what is that?\
+A: Scene is for moving to the specified scene.
+It is not a quest command.
+If you want the full game playthrough like the official server, you need to go to the official server.
+The available features and command list can be found at: https://github.com/Melledy/LunarCore#notable-features

+Q: I keep getting this everytime😭 ive already entered a code\
+A: This says you don't have a code set on your account.
+You need to go to the account page, log in, and set a code.
+Please remember that reading is required, especially right under the code box where it says your current password is required for changes to save.

+Q: Why am I getting 'do not have the permission' message for commands like give all in the game?\
+A: If it says you don't have permission for a specific command, then as it says, you don't have permission.
+Try using other commands that you do have permission to use.

+Q: Hi Ive noticed zhongli c6 const dosent seem to be working.
+When hit, his sheild does not regen health.
+Could I check if anyone is facing the same issues?
+Thanks!\
+A: It's not implemented.
+Has been an issue in every version and will continue to be until it is properly handled/implemented

+Q: Is Swarm Disaster not available?
+Will it be available in the future?\
+A: If it is made available in the future, then it will be available.
+If not, then it won't.

+Q: Why do I get a success message when I use the /give 81114 command but the relic is not in the inventory?\
+A: Probably because you looked up the set name which isn't the item.
+Remember that each piece is an individual item.
+Individual items have their own names.
+If you've ever played on official you should understand you get one of four different pieces from any given set when you play the game or do dungeons.
+Those are items.
+The set is not an item.
+If you're not sure what that means, you can either play the official game first, or you can look it up on the wiki.

+Q: How can i turn off raiden puppet effects?\
+A: Try using command `/at off`